The Isle of Skye

 Another difficult to get to beach location.
 Has produced stilbite to rival those from Sgurr nam Boc.

-Mesolite and chabazite have also been found here.
+Mesolite and chabazite also occur here.

 FiadhSgurr Nam Fiadh